In addition to coping with the typical school-related parental concerns, parents of allergic children must consider how to

 Here are three easy yet effective ways to prepare for back to school with allergies:

-Allergy bedding helps kids get quality sleep.
+Allergy bedding can help kids get quality sleep.

 out of your child's breathing zone during the night, ensuring a restful, solid night of sleep so he or she can be in tip-top shape for learning.